Reminiscences of Percy Durban Crewe of Nantwich Ranch, Hwange

 Martini-Henry breech-loading rifles

 Lobengula was zealous in avoiding confrontation with the Europeans, but when Chief Makombi in the Victoria District refused to pay a traditional tribute, Lobengula was forced to send a punitive force of 2,500 warriors to restore amaNdebele prestige.
 This force killed around four hundred Mashona, some in front of their white employees to whom they fled for protection.
 King Lobengula had given stern warning to his fighters when they started the raid.
 "If you shed one drop of the white man's blood on this raid into Mashonaland, I will have every one of you killed when you return".
 Significantly no Europeans were killed or injured which points to their discipline.
-Residents of Fort Victoria [now Masvingo] complained to the BSA Company administration that they were not being given protection.
+Local residents of Fort Victoria [now Masvingo] complained to the BSA Company administration that they were not being given protection.
 There were only eighty horse available with only fifty fit for use as cavalry, nevertheless the Company officials, under Dr Jameson demanded that the raiders leave immediately.
 The Ndebele refused and on 18 July 1893 there was a confused confrontation and when an impi of fifty to eighty amaNdebele did not retire, a patrol under Captain Lendy probably opened fire on them and caused about forty casualties.
-The amaNdebele returned to Bulawayo with the news that the Europeans had attacked them.
-By 22 July the European citizens of Fort Victoria had submitted minutes of a public meeting at which they demanded action: “to settle once and for all this Matabeleland question.”
-Otherwise the prevailing situation: “was such that no capital would be invested, and commercial development would take place.”
-Dr Jameson cabled Rhodes with a request to raise a force to confront the amaNdebele.
+The amaNdebele returned to Bulawayo with the news that the Europeans had attacked them; Dr Jameson cabled Rhodes with a request to raise a force to confront the amaNdebele.

 William Joseph Tainton was in Matabeleland from 1879 when he acted as interpreter to the Missionaries and assisted Lobengula in his dealings with Tati concessionaires.
 From 1890 he was paid £25 per month for unspecified duties by the British South Africa Company and acted as Colenbrander’s deputy during his absence from Bulawayo in 1891.
 At the height of the tensions in June – July 1893 he was Lobengula’s secretary and interpreter, but panicked and left Bulawayo hurriedly without the King’s permission.